hyperk/LEAF/README.md

 ## Making generic plots
 - LEAFOutputAnalysisHybrid_leafclass: read LEAF output to produce generic plots.
 If one uses the master branch for LEAF, please use LEAFOutputAnalysisHybrid_master

+## Shell scripts for large files
+You can refere shell scripts in ./shell in order to analyze many files.
+They are not working with latest LEAF class and its examples.
+They are just example how to analyze.

+- generateShellXX.c: this is a root macro which generates shell scripts to be submitted to sukap by LauncherXX.sh
+  - generateShell.c
+  - generateShell_analyzeWCSim.c
+- LauncherXX.sh: this submits jobs to sukap
+  - Launcher.sh
+  - Launcher_analyzeWCSim.sh
+- Merger_analyzeWCSim.sh: merge generated output by Launcher_analyzeWCSim.sh